Certified simultaneous isotopic approximation of curves via subdivision: Background

 \subsection{Predicate details}

-The two predicates in the Plantinga and Vegter algorithm are typically implemented using interval arithmetic, see, e.g., \cite{MKC:2009} for more details.
+The two predicates in the Plantinga and Vegter algorithm are typically implemented using interval arithmetic, see, for example, \citep{MKC:2009} for more details.
 Interval arithmetic extends the standard arithmetic operations to intervals.
 For instance, These interval operations can be extended to the evaluation of functions, and we use the symbol $\square$ to denote any such extension.
-In particular, for a polynomial $f\in\ZZ[x,y]$ and a region $B$, $\square f(B)$ is an interval containing the image $f(B)$.
-The interval $\square f(B)$ is often larger than $f(B)$, but significantly easier to compute.
+In particular, for a polynomial $f\in\ZZ[x,y]$ and a region $B$, $\square f(B)$ is an interval containing the image $f(B)\vcentcolon=\{f(x,y):(x,y)\in B\}$.
+The interval $\square f(B)$ is often larger than $f(B)$, but may be significantly easier to compute.